Kentucky Derby: History

 In these early decades, Black jockeys were very influential at the Derby.
 Horses, including race horses, had been cared for, trained and exercised by Blacks in the ante-bellum slave-holding states and this expertise laid the groundwork for future racing standards.
 Jockeying was seen as activity unsuitable for Whites during that era and in the decades after the Civil War when it was becoming lucrative.
 Black jockeys dominated the Derby in all the years before 1894, except for one.
 In 1886 the track, which had been successful, ran into financial difficulties when a protracted, gambling-related horseman boycott removed it from the upper echelons of racing until just after the turn of the 20th century.
 In 1894 the New Louisville Jockey Club was incorporated with new capital and improved facilities.
 The rise of on-track betting and increasing audience sizes brought larger purse sizes, and this began to attract White jockeys to the profession.
 White jockeys on tracks everywhere began to use violence to attack and intimidate Black jockeys and the horses they rode.
 This caused horse owners to stop hiring Black jockeys.
 Though they were consistent Derby winners, Black jockeys began to disappear from the Derby after 1894.
 Jimmy Winkfield was the last Black jockey to win the derby and Black jockeys were gone by 1911.
 But they had instituted innovations now universal in the sport.
-Wille Simms won the Derby in 1896 and 1898 on the shortened stirrups he evolved from those used by Black jockeys before him.
+Willie Simms won the Derby in 1896 and 1898 on the shortened stirrups he evolved from those used by Black jockeys before him.
 After his racing career, Oliver Lewis began collecting and analyzing racing data, developing a system very much like the ones used today.

 Initially a successful venue, the track ran into financial difficulties due to a protracted, gambling-related horseman boycott removing it from the upper echelons of racing that would last until just after the turn of the 20th century.
 In 1894 the New Louisville Jockey Club was incorporated with the new capital and improved facilities.
 Despite this, the business floundered until 1902, when a syndicate led by Col. Matt Winn of Louisville acquired the facility.
 Under Winn, Churchill Downs prospered, and the Kentucky Derby then became the preeminent stakes race for three-year-old thoroughbred horses in North America.